neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 3. Select **Beta**.
 4. Click **Enable** to enable logical replication.

-The new setting is applied the next time your compute restarts.
-By default, the compute that runs your Neon Postgres intance automatically suspends after five minutes of inactivity and restarts on the next access.
-To force an immediate restart, refer to [Restart a compute endpoint](/docs/manage/endpoints/).

 You can verify that logical replication is enabled by running the following query from the the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor):

 ```sql